lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

    :alt: Storage status in Storage page

 .. tip::
-   If there's many vfolders on the list, you can use input fields on the top row.
+   If there are lots of folders in the list, you can filter the list by using the search boxes on top of the list.
-   Currently we provide two filters, vfolder name and the name of storage host.

 Create storage folder